-Where the number of applications exceeds the number of places available the Governing Body will apply the following over - subscription criteria in priority order.
+Where the number of applications exceeds the number of places available, the Governing body will apply the following over-subscription criteria in priority order:

-- 1. All baptised Catholic children living in the school's catchment area. - 2.
+- 1. Baptised Catholic children within the parishes served by the school. - 2.
 All children baptised in the Orthodox Church living in the school's catchment area. - 3.
-Applicants with siblings on roll in the intake year who are baptised Catholics.

-- 4. Applicants with siblings on roll in the intake year who are not Catholics. - 5.
-Catholic pupils from outside the catchment area. - 6.
-Children from other Christian denominations. - 7.
-Children whose parents desire a Catholic education.
+Other baptised Catholic children. - 4.
+Children who have a brother or sister in the school at the time of admission. - 5.
+Children of other Christian denominations. - 6.
+Children of other faiths whose parents seek a Catholic education - 7.
+Non-Catholic children whose parents seek Catholic education for their child. - 8.
+Children for whom the LA has specifically asked for a place at the school